Presentation: Child with suspected fragile X syndrome

 - Decide which panel best suits the needs of your patient or family.

-- R53 (short tandem repeat (STR) testing): As fragile X syndrome is a nucleotide repeat expansion disorder affecting a gene called FMR1, it would not be picked up on other forms of testing.
+- As fragile X syndrome is a nucleotide repeat expansion disorder affecting a gene called FMR1, it previously required standalone analysis via (short tandem repeat (STR) testing).

 - R27 Paediatric disorders: To be considered if there is developmental delay or intellectual disability in association with congenital malformation or overgrowth, and you would like to investigate potential chromosomal and single-gene causes.
-This is a WGS ‘super panel’.
+R27 is an amalgamation of over 10 panels of genes known to be associated with a broad range of paediatric developmental disorders.
+It may now be ordered directly by paediatricians, though a discussion with clinical genetics services may be beneficial.

 - Certain other conditions, such as imprinting disorders, are not reliably picked up by sequencing tests and may require additional specialist tests.
 For that reason, if the clinical features are strongly suggestive of one of these other conditions, you may wish to request these more targeted tests before considering broader testing: